 When he upgraded his darkroom he gave me all his old equipment, and my career path began.

 My first "commercial job" was shooting our eighth grade sort-of-prom.
 I made prints and sold 5 by 7's for 15 cents apiece.

 During Viet-Nam I was a US Navy Photojournalist.
 Went on to work in a non-photo field, but always dreamed of being a full time photog.

-I live with my very supportive wife, Rita, and our two dogs, Qubit and Gracie, and Fuzzy the Cat.
+I live with my very supportive wife, Rita, our dog Gracie and Inky the Cat.

 Melrose is just 15 minutes east of Gainesville on Rt.
 26 (University Ave in Gainesville)

 The show ran through the month of February, 2018

 Jim Redding and Beth Cox outside Gallery 26 / Mossman Hall